Tinkerforge/doc/en/source/Software/API_Bindings_Python.rst

 You can use the bindings without having to install them.
-Just put the ``tinkerforge/`` folder from ``source/`` folder in the same folder as your Python program and Python will automatically find the bindings.
+Just put the ``tinkerforge/`` folder from ``source/`` folder in the same folder as your Python script and Python will automatically find the bindings.
 The section about testing an example has more details about this.